jingconan/SADIT/README.md

 descriptions of user behaviour.
 The important concepts in *Configurer* are as follows:

- -   **Generator**: Description of a certain type of flow traffic.
+ -   **Generator**: Descriptions of a certain type of flow traffic.
 For example, *Harpoon* generator represents [harpoon flows](http://cs.colgate.edu/~jsommers/harpoon/).
- -   **Behaviour**: Description of temporal pattern.
-There are three types of behaviours:
+ -   **Behaviour**: Descriptions of temporal pattern.
+There are three typical types of behaviours:
-     + **Normal** behavior is described by start time and duration.
+     + **Normal** behaviour is described by start time and duration.
-     + **I.I.D** behavior has a list of possible states, but one state will be selected as the current state every *t* seconds according to a certain probability distribution.
+     + **I.I.D.** behaviour has a list of possible states, but one state will be selected as the current state every *t* seconds according to a certain probability distribution.
-     + **Markov** the state in different time is not independently and identically distributed, but is a Markov process
+     + **Markovian** behaviour assumes that states at different times are not independent and identically distributed, but form a Markov process.

- -   **Modulator**: combine *Behaviour* and *Generator*, basically description of generator behavior.
-There are three types of modulators, corresponding to three behaviors described above.
+ -   **Modulator**: Combination of *Behaviour* and *Generator*; i.e., descriptions of generator behaviours.
+There are three types of modulators, corresponding to the three behaviours described above.

- -   **Node**: host in the network, has *modulator\_list* attributes
+ -   **Node**: Host in the network, with *modulator\_list* attributes.
- -   **Edge**: connecting two network nodes, has *delay*, *capacity* attributes
+ -   **Edge**: Channel connecting two network nodes, with *delay* and *capacity* attributes.
- -   **Network**: a collection of network nodes and edges
+ -   **Network**: A collection of network nodes and edges.
- -   **Anomaly**: description of the anomaly.
+ -   **Anomaly**: Descriptions of anomalies.
 When an anomaly is injected into the network, some attributes in the network (*Node*, *Edge*) will be changed.

 #### Simulator

-Simulator is basically a revised version of fs simulator.
-We have added support to export anomalous flows(add label information).
+Simulator is basically a revised version of `fs-simulator`.
+We have added support to exporting anomalous flows (with label information).

 Usage
 =====